 We are committed to providing accessible, high-quality education options for all students.
 The VSCS and Vermont Legislature are committed to maintaining campuses at Castleton, Johnson, Lyndon, Randolph, and Williston.
 Our many satellite sites will continue into the future, such as program-specific sites at Bennington, Killington, and many, many more.

-More detailed information about Vermont State University programs and modalities (ways in which a student can complete each program) will be available by September 2022.
-In most cases, students will be able to pursue their desired degree from multiple campus locations around the state through face-to-face, online, and hybrid (a combination of face-to-face and synchronous remote learning) modalities.
+In many cases, students will be able to pursue their desired degree from multiple campus locations around the state through in-person, online, and hybrid (a combination of in-person and synchronous remote learning) modalities.
 Some academic programs and courses will be location-based due to their unique classroom/laboratory or other special facility needs.
 Some programs and courses will be available remotely from anywhere.

 As you consider which program, location, and modality are of most interest to you, you will be encouraged to work with admissions to determine the combination that best provides the academic and student experience you are seeking.